Content warning: workplace harassment; sexual harassment; institutional retaliation

 In January 2019 Chelsey Rhodes, a former overseas worker of Engineers Without Borders Canada/ EWB (an international development NGO based in Toronto) interrupted the speech of George Roter (former CEO and co-founder) who was delivering a keynote speech at EWB’s annual xChange conference.
 Outlining her concerns on twitter, she made specific allegations of “systemic harassment, bullying, and silencing of those who dare to speak up against the status quo.”

 “In 2011 at #ewb I was one of prob many who have been piled on, bullied, insulted, undermined, and pushed out of the org by the (all-male) leadership for raising concerns with, essentially, institutional violence and oppression…”

 “This included serious acts of abuse by my then-boss.
 When I eventually reported these issues to George Roter himself, the backlash was incredible.”

 Chelsey went on to discuss (read Part 1, Part 2 and Part 3 here) the details of EWB’s institutional “corruption, retaliation, and cover-up” presided over by the executive team at the time, which included Roter, now-CEO Boris Martin, and Mark Abbott.
 Chelsey alleges this includes the following:

 -A biased investigator being appointed, Russell Groves, who was a personal friend of the executive team and former Director of Overseas Sending at EWB.
-Mark Abbott (who was on the EWB executive team at the time) may also have assisted with the investigation.
+Mark Abbott (who was on the EWB executive team at the time, and is not Managing Director at Engineering Change Lab) may also have assisted with the investigation.